cccheek/newhoriseons/README.md

 4. Spaced out individual sections for better readability.

-5. I grouped different commands for the same section that were split.
+5. I grouped different commands for the same section that had been split up.